Home Tags Tour of Britain

 Evan was out of the team car and just off the massage table when we caught-up with him after the second stage, into Liverpool, won by GB man Roger Hammond.

+The Tour of Britain kicked-off in Glasgow on Tuesday morning with a 101.1 mile haul from Glasgow to Castle Douglas.
+Last year Evan Oliphant (Recycling) grabbed an excellent second place on a stage behind Russian champion Sergei Ivanov (T-Mobile).
 This year he'll be talking to VeloVeritas every day after the stage, we caught-up with him before the stage whilst he was stocking-up on victuals for the stage and receiving a light massage.